Leland Theatre

 Unfavorite 1 person favorited this theater

-The Leland Opera House opened in the late-1800’s and was one of Pearl Street’s many theatres.
-The Opera House was converted for vaudeville/movies and was renamed the Leland Theatre.
-It remained a popular theater in Albany until destroyed by fire in the late-1950’s/early-1960’s.
+Replacing an earlier theatre destroyed by fire, the Trimble Opera House was opened December 31, 1869.
+In 1873 it was renamed Leland Opera House and was one of Pearl Street’s many theatres.
+In 1884 it was taken over by F.F.
+Proctor.
+The Opera House was converted for vaudeville/movies in 1906 and was renamed the Leland Theatre.
+Proctor sold the theatre in 1914.
+It remained a popular theater in Albany until March 6, 1949 when it was seriously damaged by a fire.
+It was later restored and continued as a theatre playing risque productions until it closed on April 8, 1965.
 It was demolished thereafter.
 Pictures I’ve seen of the fire damage show a double-balcony house, with the balconies supported by pillars.

 Contributed by Joe Masher